Jaymon/caches/README.md

 ### Interface

-All caches caching classes have a similar interface, they take passed in constructor `*args` and concat them to create a key:
+All caches caching classes have a similar interface, they take the passed in constructor `*args` and concat them to create a key:

 ```python
 c = KeyCache('foo', 'bar', 'che')